Child Support Guidelines

 The Schedule of Basic Child Support Obligations is based upon net income converted to gross annual income by incorporating the federal tax rates, North Carolina tax rates and FICA.
 Gross income is income before deductions for federal or state income taxes, Social Security or Medicare taxes, health insurance premiums, retirement contributions, or other amounts withheld from income.

-Social security benefits received for the benefit of a child as a result of the disability or retirement of either parent are included as income attributed to the parent on whose earnings record the benefits are paid, but are deductible from that parent’s child support obligation.
-If the disability benefits exceed the child support obligation, no order for prospective child support should be entered, unless the court decides to deviate.
+Veterans Administration benefits and Social security benefits received for the benefit of a child as a result of the disability or retirement of either parent are included as income attributed to the parent on whose earnings record the benefits are paid, but are deductible from that parent’s child support obligation if the benefits are paid to the other parent.
+If the Social Security or Veterans Administration benefits received by the child are based on the disability or retirement of the obligor and exceed the obligor’s child support obligation, no order for prospective child support should be entered, unless the court decides to deviate.

 Except as otherwise provided, income does not include the income of a person who is not a parent of a child for whom support is being determined regardless of whether that person is married to or lives with the child’s parent or has physical custody of the child.